Kentucky Route 255: Mammoth Cave National Park and northwestern Barren County

 After its brief concurrency with US 31W, KY 255 branches north, going 0.4 mi before intersecting with Interstate 65 (I-65) at its Exit 48 interchange.
 After this intersection, KY 255 continues in a northwesterly path and enters Mammoth Cave National Park; the southern entrance of the park is approximately 0.4 mi north of the Interstate.
-It proceeds north for another 0.9 miles, passing Diamond Caverns before entering the far eastern portion of Edmonson County and reaching its first intersection with KY 70 in the southern part of the park near the site of a former town named Chaumont.
-This was KY 255's original northern terminus from the 1930s until sometime in the mid-1970s.
+It proceeds north for another 0.9 mi, passing Diamond Caverns before entering the far eastern portion of Edmonson County and reaching its first intersection with KY 70 in the southern part of the park near the site of a former town named Chaumont.
 At that point, KY 255 joins KY 70 by making a right turn eastward to re-enter Barren County.
 This concurrency lasts for 1.666 mi before reaching an intersection in Highland Springs, where KY 255 turns left, while KY 70 turns right to head for Cave City.
 KY 255's current northern terminus is located near the Sand Cave Trail at the southeastern entrance into the Mammoth Cave National Park; that point marks the end of state maintenance.
 The road itself, however continues into the park solely as Cave City Road, and ends at another intersection with the Mammoth Cave Parkway just south of the park's visitor center.
-This road was part of the original KY 70 alignment within the park until it was rerouted to its current in-park alignment in the 1970s.
+This road was part of the original KY 70 alignment within the park until it was rerouted to its current in-park alignment in the 1960s.

 This Kentucky Scenic Byway sign on KY 70 points to KY 255's final segment, which leads to Mammoth Cave National Park.

 KY 255's final 1.259 mi segment between Highland Springs and the northern terminus is part of the Cordell Hull Scenic Highway, part of the Kentucky Scenic Byways system.